- Group Tours

 - Australia (02) 8006 4411

-Tottori Sand Dunes are Japan's largest sand dunes running 16 km on the coast of Sea of Japan.
+The Tottori Sand Dunes are Japan's largest sand dunes running 16 km on the coast of Sea of Japan in Tottori City, Tottori Prefecture.
 The highest point of the sand dunes goes up to 50 m high and are up to 2 km wide.
-These peaks provide tourists with breathtaking views of the coast.
-The Tottori Sand Dunes formed over thousands of years as Sendaigawa River's sand redeposited on the coast from the currents and winds.
+These peaks provide tourists with breathtaking views of the coast of the Sea of Japan.
+The Tottori Sand Dunes were formed over thousands of years as Sendaigawa River's sand redeposited on the coast from the currents and winds.
 With the wind and tides, the sand dunes are constantly changing shape.
 As you walk into the sand dunes, at one point you will find yourself surrounded by nothing but sand in all directions for several kilometers.
+The Tottori Sand Dunes are a quirky dessert getaway on the island of Japan.

 Museum displaying amazing sand sculptures by international sculptors